Illinois Public Access Counselor: History

 Attorney General Lisa Madigan established the Public Access and Opinions Division in December 2004, and appointed Terry Mutchler as the first Public Access Counselor.
 The PAC could mediate disputes and write letters to encourage public bodies to comply with FOIA.
 However, the PAC had no formal enforcement powers, and its capacities were merely advisory and non-binding.
 This left the practical burden on requesters to pursue lengthy, time-consuming litigation.
 Requesters were not likely to appeal to the courts, creating a natural deterrent that public bodies leveraged to avoid full compliance.

 The PAC received additional enforcement powers on January 1, 2010, after the passage of Public Act 96-542.
 With this new law, requesters were allowed to submit "requests for review" to the PAC, which became a more viable alternative to litigation because it provided a level "playing field" between two government agencies (the PAC and the public body being challenged), rather than pitting private citizens against public bodies with more resources.
 The General Assembly also authorized the PAC to issue subpoenas and file lawsuits in the circuit courts to force compliance with a binding opinion or prevent violations of the law.

 The Illinois States Attorneys Association objected to the changes, as the Attorney General and the PAC acquired an expanded role under the new law.
 The Association suggested that the role of the state's attorney should be expanded instead.
+As of 2019, the PAC employed 13 full-time attorneys, three supervisors, and four support staff.

+From 2013 through 2021, the PAC processed approximately 3,500 FOIA complaints and 360 OMA complaints per year, and that volume dropped by over 10 percent in 2022.
+The Attorney General's office attributed the decline to better training for public officials.

 Reception

 After receiving its new enforcement powers, the PAC quickly became backlogged, handling nearly 6,500 requests for review from January 2010 through April 2011.
 Requesters often had to wait over 3 months before their appeals were resolved.
 Nonetheless, supporters viewed the backlog as a sign of growing pains and an expected outcome of the new enforcement mechanisms.
 Terry Pastika, executive director of the Citizen Advocacy Center, viewed the new appeals process as an "enormous improvement" from before, despite the delays.

+Although the PAC may issue subpoenas to obtain more information, it has declined to exercise its authority to do so.
 ProPublica and the Chicago Sun-Times published a report on the PAC in 2018, labeling it "an overwhelmed and inconsistent enforcement system".
 The PAC has rarely used its full authority to enforce FOIA and OMA, and violators have faced few consequences for ignoring the PAC's opinions.
 Bruce Rushton, a journalist for the Illinois Times, suggested "pull[ing] the plug on the PAC's office", contending that the Attorney General's office is too politicized to resolve disputes concerning other public bodies.